Table of contents

 --name my-app

-1. To start an interactive container, run az container exec.
+.
 The below command will open shell terminal into the container.

 az container exec \